Cape Point + Cape of Good Hope tour review (with Penguins!)

 Can I visit Boulders Beach, Cape Point, and the Cape of Good Hope on my own?

-Yes, you certainly can.
 A tour isn’t strictly necessary and if you have a rental car, you can visit these places independently and enjoy going at your own pace.
-You’ll still need to pay the entry fees, though, as the Cape Explorer tour doesn’t make any extra off of this.

 Discover Cars is great for finding affordable vehicle rentals in Cape Town.
 You can compare the best suppliers and rank them by price to find a great deal.
-And if you want to know more about what driving is like here, check out this post!
+And if you want to know more about what driving is like here, check out this post

 Is the Cape Explorer Tour worth it?